zoedsoupe/anubis-mcp/README.md

 Hermes MCP provides interactive tools for testing MCP servers with a user-friendly CLI.

 #### Using the CLI Binary:

+Download the appropriate binary for your platform from the [GitHub releases page](https://github.com/cloudwalk/hermes-mcp/releases).

 ```bash
 # Test an SSE server